irausch25/CS4641-Project/index.md

    - Average Precision: ~45.2%
    - Average F1-Score: 0.416

    This model's performance fell short of our expectations.
 While the combination of Word2Vec and Gaussian Naive Bayes was theoretically appealing due to Word2Vec's ability to capture semantics in text, the actual outcomes highlighted a mismatch.
-Gaussian Naive Bayes assumes that all features are independent and follow a normal distribution, which likely doesn't hold true for the dense and interdepedent feature vectors produced by Word2Vec.
+Gaussian Naive Bayes assumes that all features are independent and follow a normal distribution, which likely doesn't hold for the dense and interdependent feature vectors produced by Word2Vec.
 This mismatch likely led to the model's poor performance, where the average accuracy is far lower than proposed from 74% to around 40%.
-Despite this poor accuracy, the average F1-Scores and the average precision values are in the margin of error area and almost match our proposed values.
+Despite this poor accuracy, the average F1 scores and the average precision values are in the margin of error area and almost match our proposed values.

    ![alt text](plots/GuassianNBconfusion.png)

    The confusion matrix for the Gaussian Naive Bayes model reveals significant misclassifications across the board.
 The diagonal elements, which represent correct predictions, are generally outnumbered by the off-diagonal elements in several classes, demonstrating the high rate of incorrect classifications.
-Relatively speaking, the model performed the best on classifying `joy, but even for this emotion the predications were still quite scattered.
+Relatively speaking, the model performed the best on classifying `joy, but even for this emotion the predictions were still quite scattered.
 Overall, from this matrix, we can guess that the semantic nuances between certain emotions were not captured effectively by the Gaussian model.

 2. **Multinomial Naive Bayes with Bag-of-Words**: